Aashi24/Portfolio/Assignment3&4.md

 ## 2. Who is the primary audience for this tool?
 Do you think this visualization is effective for reaching that audience?
 Why or why not?

-According to me, the primary audience for this visualization is the **readers of OECD wensite and government officials**.
+According to me, the primary audience for this visualization is the **readers of OECD website and government officials**.
 I have used Few, Stephen.
-“Data Visualization Effectiveness Profile,” 2017, http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf to measure effectiveness of this graph
+“Data Visualization Effectiveness Profile,” 2017 http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf to measure effectiveness of this graph

 ## 3. Final thoughts: how successful was this method at evaluating the data visualization you selected?
 Are there measures you feel are missing or not being captured here?
 What would you change?
 Provide 1-2 recommendations (color, type of visualization, layout, etc.)

 I felt this critiquing method was very effective in evaluating the data visualization.
 While this method allows us to gauge the effectiveness of a chart using 7 different criteria, the Good Charts method allows us to be more specific about what we like and dislike in terms of color, typography, etc.  This one is definitely requires much detailed analysis than Good Charts, but I feel but can do the trick in their own way

 Measures I felt missing are Aesthetics and Perceptibility.
 My recommendations:
-1. Type of graph -- Could use a stacked var chart here represention distrubtion of different groups in each country
+1. Type of graph -- Could use a stacked bar chart for representating distribution of different groups in each country
 2. Labeling -- Mention % in same age group in the y-axis label to improve perceptibility

 # 3 : Wireframes and Feedback